 We partner with organizations to scale SEL and service-learning resources for educators, parents and youth, and invest in research and curriculum that translate into better short- and long-term outcomes for young people.
 We also focus on building awareness of the importance of SEL and service-learning among educators, families and policymakers.
 If you make a positive impact on enough youth, the ripples will help a family, a school, a community and ultimately the world.

 2020 was a school year more challenging than any other, with families and educators facing the impact of remote learning, a global pandemic, a financial crisis and racial inequities.
 The Allstate Foundation recommitted to making SEL part of every young person’s education — whether in the classroom, after school or at home.
-The Foundation and its nonprofit partners compiled free resources — benefiting 15.4 million youth — to ensure they build important life skills, graduate from high school, prepare for college and the workplace, and thrive in an ever-changing world.
+The Foundation and its nonprofit partners compiled free resources to help youth build important life skills, graduate from high school, prepare for college and the workplace, and thrive in an ever-changing world.